 Peak Design Clutch

-Peak design clutch is a hand strap that has anchor points on the base plate and the tension clip.
-You can use them to attach other peak design straps without removing the hand strap.
+Peak design clutch is a hand strap with anchor points on the base plate and the tension clip.
+These points allow you to attach other peak design straps without removing the hand strap.

 - Quick Adjusting